-Standards of Satisfactory Academic Progress for Financial Aid
+Standards of Satisfactory Academic Progress (SAP) for Financial Aid

 Federal regulations require that students receiving financial assistance must maintain satisfactory academic progress toward completion of a degree or certificate.
-A student must maintain satisfactory academic progress as defined by the standards of progress policy located in the section entitled "Academic Regulations" of this catalog.
+A student must maintain satisfactory academic progress as defined by the standards of progress policy.
 Satisfactory progress is not to be confused with "good standing".
 A student can meet the Jefferson State Community College requirements of "good standing" and be allowed to enroll but not meet the minimum standards to receive financial aid while enrolled.
-All students will be monitored for compliance with Federal Requirements for Satisfactory Academic Progress at the end of each semester.
-After 33 credit hours are attempted the student must maintain a 2.0 GPA.
+All students will be monitored for compliance with Federal Requirements for Satisfactory Academic Progress at the end of each semester, whether or not the student received financial aid during those periods.